-9 Character Traits Your Child Needs at School
+9 Best Character Qualities Your Child Needs at School

 As a teacher and mom, I have run across a few “characters.”
 Let me tell you, they are no fun to teach or be around as they ruin everyone else’s time together.
 In fact, they leave a stink behind them when they exit the room.
 And I’m not talking about smelly tennis shoes…

-In this post, I am going to give you the 9 character traits your child needs to be successful at school.
+In this post, I am going to give you the 9 most important character qualities your child needs to be successful at school.
 Heads up!
 You need to start teaching them now.

-9 Character Traits Your Child Needs to be Successful at School
+9 Best Character Qualities Your Child Needs at School

 1. Good Attitude

 Your child needs to have a good attitude about everything.
+This is one of the most important character qualities to have.
 I’m not saying he can’t express his feelings, but it needs to be treated as a privilege.
 Otherwise, your child will try to talk you out of whatever you want him to do.
 Not good.

 As he ages, he can be allowed to express his disappointment respectfully and ask for reconsideration.
 But in the end, he needs to accept your decision without any attitude.